69 °F / 21 °C

-Huatulco features a wide variety of accommodations (rooms for rent, vacation condominiums, luxury villas, small economy luxury hotels), as well as some luxury resorts that are standing on or close to the shores of Tangolunda Bay.
-Camino Real Zaashila (former Omni Zaashila), Las Brisas (former Club Med), Dreams Resort & Spa (former Gala hotel), Barcelo and Quinta Real Huatulco are examples of the most popular resorts in the region.
+Huatulco (Oaxaca) is located where the foothills of Sierra Madre del Sur mountains meet the Pacific Ocean - approx 500 km (310 ml) south of Acapulco (Guerrero Mexico).
+The town offers a wide variety of accommodations (rooms for rent, vacation homes, luxury villas, small economy and luxury hotels), as well as some luxury resorts on or close to Tangolunda Bay.
+The most popular resorts in the region are named Camino Real Zaashila, Las Brisas (fka Club Med), Dreams Resort & Spa, Barcelo, Quinta Real Huatulco.

-Bocana del Rio Copalita is a renowned 2,500-year-old archaeological site about 10 kilometers from the bays, open to the public.
-Its name means "place of copal".
-Bocana del Rio Copalita covers an areas of 35 hectares.
-Landmarks of the site include a museum, main temple, temple dedicated to serpent god, and a Mesoamerican ball court.
+Bocana del Rio Copalita is a renowned archaeological site located approx 10 km (6 ml) from the bays.
+It covers an areas of 0,35 km2 (0,14 ml2) and includes as landmarks a museum, main temple, temple dedicated to serpent god, a Mesoamerican ball court.

-There are several coffee plantations, still in operation, that give tours, including Finca Monte Carlos, Finca (farm) Las Nieves, Finca Margaritas, Finca La Gloria and Finca El Pacífico.
-Finca El Pacifico is famous for its organic coffee called "Pluma Hidalgo," and is surrounded by ravines and waterfalls.
-Finca La Gloria is famous for the "Mariposorio Dain Biguid" butterfly sanctuary, where plenty of species of butterflies can be seen and "Llano Grande Falls".
-Rio Copalitilla has its source there.
+There are several (still operational) coffee plantations that can be toured.
+Their names all have the "Finca" prefix - Monte Carlos, Las Nieves, Margaritas, La Gloria, El Pacífico.
+Finca El Pacifico is famous for the organic coffee "Pluma Hidalgo".
+The scenery at the plantation is marked by ravines and waterfalls.
+Finca La Gloria is famous for the "Mariposorio Dain Biguid" butterfly sanctuary.

 Port Huatulco cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Huatulco, Mexico Riviera.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.